 When you'll need to provide ID

-MyPocketSkill may ask you to provide ID for several reasons, including if you plan to place a listing on the site for the first time.
+MyPocketSkill may ask you to provide ID for several reasons, including once you make a booking for a face-to-face or business task for the first time.

 What gets shared with other users

 If you’re asked to provide ID, other users will see from your profile that you have been verified.